ajhanisch/ORDPRO/README.md

 Check the Wiki for detailed information on all CLI parameters and switches.

 # **WISH LIST / TO DO**
-- [ ] Assign permissions to each UIC folder as needed automatically
 - [ ] Implement notification of when orders are processed
-- [x] Implement an undo function to remove results of previously ran sessions
-- [ ] Look at possibly reworking the functionality to a C# application with a true UI
-- [ ] Implement functionality to parse directories within directories rather than 1 input directory of files (parse multiple historical data directories at once)